xpdAcq/xpdAcq/docs/quickstart.rst

 write your own scan plan
 ------------------------

 ``xpdAcq`` also consumes any scan plan from ``bluesky``.
-Let's say you have successfully followed the `bluesky documentation <http://nsls-ii.github.io/bluesky/plans.html>`_ and compose your own scanplan, ``myplan``.
-Before execute this plan, you would need to do a bit of work on detector configuration, which is done automatically for you in the ``xpdAcq`` built-in plans.
-If you want the detector to collect 50 frames each time we fire it, which would give a 50s exposure at a framerate of 0.1s (framerate is another ``glbl`` option that you could reset).
+Presumabley you successfully followed the documentation and compose your own scanplan, ``myplan``.
+Before execute this plan in ``xpdAcq`` you would  need to do a bit of work on detector configuration, which is done automatically for you in the ``xpdAcq`` built-in plans.
+Let's say you want the detector to collect 50 frames each time we fire it, which would give a 50s exposure at a framerate of 0.1s (framerate is another glbl option that you could reset).

 .. code-block:: python